 - The 2000-built ms Amsterdam is the last (of all 4) R-Class ships.
 Carrying 1380 passengers, it is the 3rd HAL liner named Amsterdam.

-HAL customers with affected bookings on these liners will be notified that the cruises will be changed or cancelled.
+HAL customers with affected bookings on these liners will be notified that the cruises will be changed or canceled.
 Along with the travel agents, they will receive information if the voyage will operate with a different liner or information and offers on how to book another Holland America cruise when operations resume.
 Passengers who prefer a refund will be accommodated.

 Cancelled cruises include Canada and New England and Grand Voyages (world cruises) on MS Amsterdam, Mexico, South Pacific, Australia and Asia (on MS Maasdam), Europe, Panama Canal, Caribbean, South America and Hawaii (on MS Rotterdam) and Europe and Caribbean (on MS Veendam).